The Symptoms of Osteoporosis

 Osteoporosis can affect men and women.
 However, post-menopausal women have an increased risk.
 This is frequently due to lower hormone levels that happen after menopause.

 Generally, peak bone mass is determined by your genetics.
 However, strength training has been shown to help improve overall bone mass.
-In fact, lifestyle choices, such as activity level, smoking and alcohol consumption, can determine whether or not you end up with osteoporosis.
+Lifestyle choices, such as activity level, smoking and alcohol consumption, can determine whether or not you end up with osteoporosis.
 Either way, if you have a family member who has osteoporosis, you are also at a greater risk for this condition.
-Individuals of Caucasian or Asian descent, or those who have smaller body frames also have a higher risk for developing osteoporosis.
+Individuals of Caucasian or Asian descent or those who have smaller body frames also have a higher risk of developing osteoporosis.

 Other causes of osteoporosis include thyroid issues or other gland problems.
 If you have too much of the thyroid hormone, it may result in bone loss.
 Overactive parathyroid and adrenal glands have further been thought to cause osteoporosis.